lblod/delta-producer-publication-graph-maintainer/README.md

 The json file represents a dictionary of service configurations with the key being the name of the service and the value the configuration.
 The proporties are:
 * `jobsGraph (default: "http://mu.semte.ch/graphs/system/jobs")`: URI where the jobs and jobs information are stored
-* `errorCreatorUri (default: "http://lblod.data.gift/services/delta-producer-publication-graph-maintainer")`: URI of the creator of errors
+* `errorCreatorUri (default: "http://lblod.data.gift/services/delta-producer-publication-graph-maintainer")`: URI of the creator of errors.
-* `healingPatchGraphBatchSize (default: 100)`: Size of insert/delete batches.
 * `updatePublicationGraphSleep (default: 1000)`: Sleep between batch updates in the update of the publication graph
 * `muCallScopeIdPublicationGraphMaintenance (default: http://redpencil.data.gift/id/concept/muScope/deltas/publicationGraphMaintenance)`: can be configured to work with scopes in delta-notifier.
 This is fired when a updates are performed on the publication graph.
 Most of the services in your stack wouldn't be interested by this update, so best to add this in the deltanotifier configuration as scope to exclude.
 So we reduce load on the system, and potential confusion.
 * `muCallScopeIdInitialSync (default: http://redpencil.data.gift/id/concept/muScope/deltas/initialSync)` : can be configured to work with scopes in delta-notifier.
 This when the publication graph is initially synced.
 Most of the services in your stack (if not all) wouldn't be interested by this update, so best to add this in the deltanotifier configuration as scope to exclude.